PayPal Auth Module

-When a user profile response object is returned by PayPal, values from the specified field paths are copied to the Hub accounts that are linked with each YouTrack profile.
-Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to Hub accounts for YouTrack users.
+When a user profile response object is returned by PayPal, values from the specified field paths are copied to the accounts that are stored in YouTrack.
+Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to the corresponding YouTrack accounts.

 For the PayPal module, the values are set automatically.

 To specify paths to fields inside nested objects, enter a sequence of segments separated by the slash character (

 To reference values that may be stored in more than one location, use the "Elvis operator" (